whoknows1409/calculator/README.md

 ## Features

 - **Basic Operations**: Supports addition, subtraction, multiplication, and division.
-- **Responsive Design**: Optimized for different screen sizes, making it accessible on mobile and desktop devices.
 - **Clear and Reset**: Easily reset calculations and clear the display with dedicated buttons.
 - **Error Handling**: Handles invalid inputs and displays error messages where necessary.